 Frequently Asked Questions

-You must be at least 18 years old.
-If you are 16 or 17 years old you can take the class if you are not in school, have a withdrawal form, and a signed Parental Consent Form.
+- You must be at least 18 years old.
+If you are 16 or 17 years old you can take the class if you are not in school, and have a withdrawal form, and a signed one.
 We do not accept students 15 years old and younger.

-You need to live in the United States.
-We do not accept the Student Visa (F1) for this class.
+- You need to live in the United States.
+We do not accept Student Visas (F1) for this class.

 Can I get a student visa (F1) to take this class?

-No. TCC does not give student visas for students to take the ESOL class.
+No. TCC does not give student visas for students to take ESOL classes.

 Do I have to take an English test?